How to protect and restore ecosystems

-In order to conserve our habitats and species, everyone in society has a role to play in protecting ecosystems – though at Sweco we understand that we and our peers have a responsibility to lead the way by supporting (and challenging) our customers in every project undertaken.
+In order to conserve our habitats and species, everyone in society has a role to play in protecting ecosystems – though at Sweco we understand that we and our peers have a heightened responsibility to lead the way in sustainability by supporting (and challenging) our customers in every project undertaken.

 But whether individually or through our professional endeavours, we all need to reduce our effect on ecosystems by considering how our actions affect the environment and change our behaviour to minimise our impact.
 There are many ways to do this, from minimising our disturbance to habitats and wildlife, to reducing our carbon footprint and getting actively involved in conservation.
-Here are just some of the reasons why nurturing nature should be at the top of our list.
+Here are just some of the reasons why nurturing nature – and prioritising nature-based solutions – should be at the top of our list.